 Would you like to know how to sell your art online?

 The answer is traffic.
-You need to develop digital marketing strategies that will drive traffic to your art listings.
-The more traffic you drive to your site the more sales you will generate.
+You must develop digital marketing strategies to drive traffic to your art listings.
+The more traffic you drive to your site, the more sales you generate.

-What is the best was to drive traffic to a website?
+What is the best way to drive traffic to a website?

-The number one way to drive traffic to your art listings is with a blog.
+A blog is the number one way to drive traffic to your art listings.

-Yes, you can build an audience on social media platforms like Facebook, Instagram, and Twitter, but in time your blog will drive the most organic traffic to your site.
+Yes, you can build an audience on social media platforms like Facebook, Instagram, and Twitter, but your blog will drive the most organic traffic to your site in time.

-You are more likely to receive organic traffic to your site by publishing valuable content that relates to your art business.
+You are more likely to receive organic traffic to your site by publishing valuable content related to your art business.